Scope was documented before we began, so engineering and compliance read the results the same way.

 Our product security testing methodology

-We scope tests to your apps, APIs, cloud, and AI/MCP integrations, and run them carefully to avoid disruption.
+We scope tests to your apps, APIs, cloud, and AI features, and run them carefully to avoid disruption.

 Clarity before the test begins